gibbsly/cave_spreadplayers/README.md

 # cave_spreadplayers
-a spredplayers utility that is made to spread players into caves and structures
+A spreadplayers utility that is made to spread players into caves and structures

-this is a pack to place a player in a structure, like a cave.
+This is a pack to place a player in a structure, like a cave.
 In the overworld this will generally place you under a tree, or error out after too many attempts, but in the nether or a cave world, this can effectively be a spreadplayers command.

-this is effectively obsolete with the new spreaplayers functionality, but there are a few niche use cases where this may be relevant.
+This is effectively obsolete with the new spreaplayers functionality, but there are a few niche use cases where this may be relevant.

-to run use the function `cavespread:spread`
+To run use the function `cavespread:spread`

-this will only place a player on "valid" blocks, these are under the tag `#cavespread:valid` you can add or remove blocks as you see fit.
+This will only place a player on "valid" blocks, these are under the tag `#cavespread:valid` you can add or remove blocks as you see fit.

-to get debug info just do add the tag `csdebug` to yourself
+To get debug info just do add the tag `csdebug` to yourself